-- In the Virtualize Server view, right-click the node indicating where you want to deploy the virtual asset, then choose Add Virtual Asset.
+- In the Virtualize Server view, right-click the node indicating where you want to deploy the virtual asset and choose Add Virtual Asset.

-- Specify the path to the Responder suite that contains your Responder tools, then click Next.
+- Specify the path to the Responder suite that contains your Responder tools and click Next.

-- Modify the endpoint if desired, then click Finish.
+- Modify the endpoint if desired and click Finish.

 Customizing Virtual Asset Deployment

 For details on how to customize advanced options for virtual asset deployment, see Configuring Server and Deployment Settings.

 Virtual Assets are automatically redeployed when you save changes to the asset.
 Any time that you open an already deployed .pva on the local server, modify it, then save the editor, it will redeploy automatically.
 Automatic redeployment of all virtual assets also takes place when a data source file (Excel spreadsheet [.xls or .xlsx] or CSV) is modified.